Degree Project E1 in Biology

 - Biology Education Centre

 Bachelor's degree, and in addition at least 30 credits of courses in biology at advanced level, including courses at advanced level that are necessary for the project.
+Admission requires a project plan accepted by the department.

 After the course, the student should be able to